Chicken Incubators – including a Homemade Incubator Option

 Specific types of chicken incubators

-Let’s talk about some of the various styles of chicken egg incubators:
+Let’s talk about some of the various styles of chicken egg incubators.
+This is not an all inclusive list.
+But just examples of some of the types available:

-3. Three Egg Full Auto Incubator – This one is for starters and students who would like to learn or present a project on incubating chicken eggs.
+3. Mini Full Auto Egg Incubator – This one is for starters who just have a few eggs to hatch.
+It’s also good for students who would like to learn or present a project on incubating chicken eggs.
 It has an auto temperature control system.
-It can carry up to 3 eggs and has an automatic stopping system 2 days before the eggs are supposed to hatch to for temperature control.
+It can carry from 3 up to 10 eggs.
+And it tends to have an automatic stopping system 2 days before the eggs are supposed to hatch to for temperature control.
 And it has air circulation mechanisms.
 One can view their project from the window above.
-Plus there is also an alarm system in case of any imbalance during incubation.
+Plus on some, there is also an alarm system in case of any imbalance during incubation.

-4. R-com Incubator – This type consists of an egg scope for watching the embryonic development of chicks within the eggs.
+4. R-com Incubator – This type consists of an egg scope for watching the embryonic development of chicks within the hen eggs.
 The top window can be replaced with the egg scope when needed.
 And the development within the egg shells can be clearly seen without interrupting the incubation process.
 LED lights in the egg scope provide a clear focus into the embryonic development for clear viewing.
+This is a great incubator for teachers to use in the classroom setting.

 5. Sportsman Cabinet Egg Incubator – This incubator consists of all the tech savvy options that one needs in chicken incubators.
 It has a 24 hour monitor system that gives you updates on temperature, humidity and atmosphere within the incubator.
 It not only consists of 3 egg trays but also has a hatching plate at the bottom for the chicks.
 The 3 trays of eggs hatch in a constant cycle which loads the batch of chicks one after the other without difficulty and overcrowding.
-It has space for around 90 chicken eggs.
+It has space for around 270 chicken eggs.
 It has a complete digital atmosphere regulation system which makes it easier to handle for you.
-And it is the most user friendly version of chicken incubators found in the market.
+And it is one of the most user friendly version of chicken incubators found in the market, but it is pricey.

 6. Homemade Incubator – Sometimes shopping for chicken incubators can become very expensive really quick.
 In such a case, a homemade incubator is the perfect choice.
 Through certain tools and natural utensils one can easily learn how to make an incubator for a natural hatching period for the chicks.
 The basic structure of a homemade incubator consists of a cabinet, box or any other such container for holding the amount of eggs one wants.
 The foil on the box’s insides helps in keeping a constant temperature and safety of the newly hatched chicks.
 A homemade incubator can be as large for holding up to 40 eggs.
 And it is highly user friendly, as its structure can easily serve as an auto turner set over a few poles.
 A fancier homemade incubator might contain a thermometer and an auto turning device which can increase its reliability in terms of positive end results.
 Also, a homemade incubator has higher durability as they are not likely to face any power shortages, low electrical inputs or short circuits due to their natural structure.

 7. Commercial Incubators – These are used by large scale poultry farmers that can store up to hundreds of eggs at a time.
-These incubators are run by computers and proper surveillance systems and generally cost up to $1000 and more.
-Although they have a great hatch rate, they usually are neither feasible nor desirable by a small scale domestic chicken farmer.
+These incubators are run by computers and proper surveillance systems and generally cost up to $1800 and more.
+Although they have a great hatch rate, they usually are neither feasible nor desirable by a small scale backyard chicken farmer.
 For them, one of the other smaller chicken incubators is the best option.
+But if you’re planning to go into the hatchery business, this may be just what you need.

 Which to choose?